gkaguirrelab/Kaiser_2023_ClinNeurophys/README.md

-# Kaiser_2023_ClinNeurophys
+# Kaiser_2024_Psychophysiology
 Data and analysis code pertaining to this publication:

-A Kaiser, EB Haggerty, DP Garner, VY Bunya, GK Aguirre. (in revision) A measure of the corneal blink reflex to parametric variation of mechanical stimulation.
-Clinical Neurophysiology.
+A Kaiser, EB Haggerty, DP Garner, VY Bunya, GK Aguirre.
+(2024) A measure of the blink reflex to parametric variation of mechanical stimulation of the trigeminal nerve.
+Psychophysiology.